jamesbaker1901/gops1/README.md

 `gops1` will display a green `$` prompt if the previous command exited with a 0 code, and a red `$` for other codes.

-Finally, if you set the environment variable `GOPS1_MINIMAL=true` `gops1` will simply print a `~ `for a prompt if you're finding all of the prompt info to be too cluttered.
+Finally, if you set the environment variable `GOPS1_MINIMAL=true` `gops1` will simply print a `~ `for a prompt, which is nice if you're finding all of the prompt info to be too cluttered.
 The prompt will stil show green/red depending on the exit code of the previous command though.

 ## Installation